Substances poisonous to dogs: Daffodil

 Any part of the tulip can be poisonous but the bulb is the most toxic causing irritation in the mouth and throat.
-Signs of this type of poisoning are drooling, vomiting, stomach ache, and diarrhea.
+Signs of this type of poisoning are drooling, vomiting, stomachache, and diarrhea.

 Azalea

 Azaleas contain grayanotoxins.
-This toxin passes through the dog's body quickly and symptoms of vomiting, diarrhea, stomach pain, weakness, or abnormal hear rate usually subside in a few hours.
+This toxin passes through the dog's body quickly and symptoms of vomiting, diarrhea, stomach pain, weakness, or abnormal heart rate usually subside in a few hours.

 Oleander

-Oleander contains cardiac glycosides oleandrin and nerioside, and when ingested can result in fatal heart abnormalities, muscle tremors, incoordination, vomiting, and bloody diarrhea.
-The signs can start with in a few hours and cause a dog's condition to decline quickly, thus treatment is often not successful.
+Oleander contains cardiac glycosides oleandrin and nerioside.
+When ingested, they can result in fatal heart abnormalities, muscle tremors, incoordination, vomiting, and bloody diarrhea.
+The signs can start within a few hours and cause a dog's condition to decline quickly, thus treatment is often not successful.

 Dieffenbachia

-Dieffenbachia causes oral irritation, vomiting, and difficulty swallowing in dogs.
+Dieffenbachia causes oral irritation, vomiting, and difficult swallowing in dogs.
 This plant contains calcium oxalate crystals.
-After ingestion, a dog may have a hard time swallowing, begin drooling, or coughing as if choking.
-Dieffenbachia can cause damage to the liver and kidneys leading to death, comas or permanent damage to critical organs, including the liver and kidneys, which may even lead to death.
+After ingestion, a dog may have a hard time swallowing and begin drooling or coughing as if choking.
+Dieffenbachia can cause damage to the liver and kidneys leading to death, comas, or permanent damage to critical organs, including the liver and kidneys, which may even lead to death.

 Sago palm

-Sago palms are toxic and potentially fatal to all pets, producing symptoms that include vomiting, diarrhea, seizures and liver failure.
+Sago palms are toxic and potentially fatal to all pets, producing symptoms that include vomiting, diarrhea, seizures, and liver failure.
 The leaves and bark are both harmful, and the seeds (or "nuts") are even more toxic.